University of Freiburg

 Master's program in Embedded Systems Engineering

 Embedded systems are among the key technologies.
 Whether in medical technologies, the automotive industry, in aerospace or telecommunications, media and entertainment technologies - embedded systems play a central role in the latest technological developments.

-In the master's programme, we provide you with versatile know-how in computer science and engineering.
-For your future as a research scientist or project leader in a company, you are well equipped to understand and bring together the "language" of both worlds.
+The Master's programme in Embedded Systems Engineering (ESE) provides versatile know-how in computer science and engineering.
+For your future as a research scientist or project leader in a company, you are well equipped to understand and bring together the distinctive "language" of both worlds.
 ESE students at the Faculty of Engineering benefit from

 - A very flexible curriculum

 - Individual mentoring by one of the professors